-On the Imaging and Display page, you can control the camera's day/night and exposure settings and view the camera's live video stream.
+On the Imaging and Display page, you can control the camera's image settings and adjust sharpness and contrast in the camera's live video stream.

 Note: Features and options are disabled if they are not supported by the camera.